What is cross training and how can it prevent sports Injury?

 Cross training does help achieve balance in the muscles due to working them from various angles and in different positions.
-Cross training does not, however, develop skills specific to the sport or sport-specific conditioning.
+However, cross training does not develop skills specific to the sport or sport-specific conditioning.
 A football player who jogs three to five miles all summer and lifts weights will still not be in football shape when the preseason starts.
 Cross training cannot be used as the sole conditioning tool.
 Sport specific conditioning and skill training is still required.

 High impact sports such as basketball, gymnastics, football or running cause a lot of jarring on the skeletal system.
 Cross training can help limit the jarring but some sport-specific impact is necessary to condition athletes for their activity.
 A runner who runs in water as their only conditioning routine may develop shin splints and other injuries when they are required to run on hard surfaces for races or training.
 Their body is not conditioned to the forces it is subjected to and will react accordingly.

-Jumping into an intense cross training schedule without progressing into it properly can also lead to problems.
+An intense cross training schedule, without progressing into it gradually, can also lead to problems.
 It is important to progressively increase the intensity, duration and frequency in small increments.

 Cross Training Precautions

-Overtraining: Cross training is a great way to avoid overuse injuries and overtraining.
+- Overtraining: Cross training is a great way to avoid overuse injuries and overtraining.
 Unfortunately, these same pitfalls can be an issue in a cross training program.
 Varying workouts, adequate rest between workouts, use of proper form and gradual increasing of resistance are important in any program.
-Many athletes simply add cross training to their current program rather than substituting.
-This leads to overtraining and the opposite of the injury prevention goal.
+Many athletes simply add cross training to their current program rather than substituting, which can lead to overtraining and the opposite of the injury prevention goal.

 Cross Training Examples

 Cross training can take many forms.
-The key to a successful cross training program is that it must address the same energy systems used in the sport and must allow a break from sport specific activities.
+The key to a successful cross training program is that it must address the same energy systems used in the sport, while allowing a break from sport specific activities.
 Training the same major muscle groups, but in a different way keeps the athlete conditioned but helps prevent overuse injuries.

 - Swimmers may use free weight training to develop and maintain strength levels.
 They may incorporate rock climbing to keep upper body strength and endurance up.

-- Runners may use mountain biking to target the legs from a slightly different approach.
+- Runners may use mountain biking to target the leg muscles from different angles.
 They can use deep water running to lessen the impact while still maintaining a conditioning schedule.